GGJirka/Memory-Marathon-App/README.md

-# MemoryApp
+# Memory Marathon
-Android app to improve your memory.
-Numbers - levels and quick level
-Words - memorizing words
-Images - memorizing images
+This is Android app which help you with memorizing numbers and words.